 PLAY (6)-Daniel walks and Abel comes to bat.
 Daniel was an improper batter, and if an appeal is made before the first pitch to Abel, Abel is out, Daniel is removed from base, and Baker is the proper batter.
 There is no appeal, and a pitch is made to Abel.
 Daniel's walk is now legalized, and Edward thereby becomes the proper batter.
 Edward can replace Abel at any time before Abel is put out or becomes a runner.
 He does not do so.
 Abel flies out, and Baker comes to bat.
 Abel was an improper batter, and if an appeal is made before the first pitch to Baker, Edward is out, and the proper batter is Frank.
 There is no appeal, and a pitch is made to Baker.
 Abel's out is now legalized, and the proper batter is Baker.
 Baker walks.
 Charles is the proper batter.
 Charles flies out.
-Now Daniel is the proper batter?
+Now Daniel is the proper batter, but he is on second base.
+Who is the proper batter?